evansbenj/2024_BIO722/1_Lecture_1.md

 CACGCAACGA	PM592
 ATCCGTCTAC	PM602
 ```
 We will use this information in a moment to de-multiplex our data.
-Please use your favourite text editor to generate a file in your home directory (`cd ~`) called `monkey.barcodes` and paste in only the barcode sequences (without the sample names).
+Please use your favourite text editor to generate a file in your home directory (`/2/scratch/ZZZ/`) called `monkey.barcodes` and paste in only the barcode sequences (without the sample names).

 ## Quality control and trimming